 EverybodyEdits is a 2D tilebased multiuser platform/maze game where players themselves can create and edit the worlds in real time.
 Players can own an unlimited number of worlds, and can give editing rights to any other player.
 All editing of worlds is live, so any changes are applied instantly to all other players in the world.
 Worlds are voted up by the players playing them.

 Gems are used to buy items in the Energy Shop.
-You get Gems by purchasing them with real money or credits.
-However, Gems are not the only way to get items in the Energy Shop.
+You get gems by purchasing them with real money, or winning contests.
+However, gems are not the only way to get items in the Energy Shop.
 Gems cannot be turned into energy, or vice-versa.
 To buy gems, click on the 'Get Gems" button at the top of the screen.

 Worlds are the levels that players create, edit and play in EverybodyEdits.
 Worlds come in different sizes from "Small Worlds" (25x25 blocks) to "Great Worlds" that are 400x200 blocks (that may not sound like a lot, but once you've tried one, you'll probably agree that they are pretty big).